Ebbsfleet Chrism Mass 2018 Sermon

-I trust that you will make attending the Chrism Mass this year the personal ministerial priority it should be, and encourage all other priests and deacons associated with your parish or community to do so too.
+I trust that attending the Chrism Mass is a personal ministerial priority, and encourage all other priests and deacons associated with your parish or community to do so too.

-It is, of course, customary for priests to concelebrate the Chrism Mass with the Bishop, and therefore - to help all concerned with preparations - a pre-addressed reply form is downloadable from this website.
-Please fill it outand return to my office (either by post or by e-mail) - as soon as possible, but by Monday 27 March at the latest.
+It is, of course, customary for priests to concelebrate the Chrism Mass with the Bishop, and therefore - to help all concerned with preparations - I enclose a reply form is downloadable from this website.
+Please fill it in and return to my office - as soon as possible, but by Monday 19 March at the latest.

 This will help us here in the office, and the local priests liaising with cathedral staff, to ensure that enough vestments, service papers, sets of oils etc are provided.

 a) if, for some reason, you cannot be present, I would be grateful if you would write to me personally and say so; and

 b) if any of you knows of a sick or elderly priest who cannot be present, please would you let me know.